 Early Help means providing support as soon as a need emerges, at any point in a child or young person's life.
 In Bolton we refer to Bolton's Framework for action which provides guidance on how Early Help will facilitate high quality, collaborative working that is holistic and supportive.
-For Early Help to be effective, we work closely with partner agencies to:
+For Early Help to be effective, we work closely with families and partner agencies to:

-- Identify children, young people and families who would benefit from support - Undertake an assessment of need. - Provide services to address those needs. - Review progress to ensure that positive change has happened.
+- Identify children, young people and families who would benefit from support. - Undertake an assessment of need. - Provide services to address those needs. - Review progress to ensure that positive change has happened.

-Factors which may indicate a student may benefit from early help Misusing drugs or alcohol Young carers Frequent missing from home Family circumstances presenting Is at risk of modern slavery Showing signs of being drawn unto challenging for the student such as trafficking or exploitation anti-social behaviour, criminal parental drug, alcohol, mental behaviour including gangs/OCG health issues and domestic abuse Mental health needs Persistent absence from education Is privately fostered At risk or being radicalised or Fixed term exclusions and at risk of Returned to family from care or exploited permanent exclusion stepped down from social care involvement A family member in prison or Has medical conditions or specia Honour based abuse such as FGM or affected by parental offending educational needs forced marriage ordinating support.
-We support the wellbeing of children, young people and families by tackling emerging needs at the earliest opportunity and prevent them from getting worse.
+Factors which may indicate a student may benefit from Early Help (not exhaustive) Misusing drugs or alcohol Young carers Going missing from home Family circumstances such as At risk of modern slavery trafficking Anti-social behaviour, criminality, parental drug, alcohol, mental or exploitation gangs/Organised Crime Group health and domestic abuse (OCG) Mental health needs Persistent absence from education Is being privately fostered At risk or being radicalised or Suspensions and at risk of Returned to family from care or exploited permanent exclusion stepped down from social care involvement A family member in prison or Medical conditions or special Honour based abuse such as FGM or parental offending educational needs forced marriage

 We are committed to Early Help and the identification of unmet needs and vulnerabilities of our students.
-Our staff are aware of the Early Help process and understand their role in identifying emerging problems, sharing information with other agencies and for some staff acting as the lead professional in undertaking Early Help Assessments and co-
+Our staff are aware of the Early Help process and understand their role in identifying emerging problems, sharing information with other agencies and for some staff acting as the lead professional in undertaking Early Help Assessments and coordinating support.
+We support the wellbeing of children, young people, and families by tackling emerging needs at the earliest opportunity and prevent them from getting worse.